An Alpine Idyll

-"An Alpine Idyll" is a short story by American writer Ernest Hemingway, set in Switzerland and presumably featuring protagonist Nick Adams (though not explicitly named) It was published in 1927 in the collection Men Without Women but then rejected by Scribner's Magazine, as being too genteel for their readers.
+"An Alpine Idyll" is a short story by American writer Ernest Hemingway, set in Austria and presumably featuring protagonist Nick Adams, though not explicitly named.
+It was published in the 1927 collection Men Without Women, having previously been rejected by Scribner's Magazine as being too shocking for their genteel readers.

 Plot summary

 A mature Nick and a friend, John, return from a ski trip to Galtur.
 The story takes place in spring, with the characters noting that the season was not good for skiing and lamenting that they had stayed in Silvretta Alps too long.
 The story begins with Nick and John witnessing a peasant burial.
 The story concludes with Nick and John, who had gone into an inn for drinks, having a discussion with the innkeeper and the sexton who had performed the burial.
 There is a revelation that the peasant widower, who had been snowbound with his dead wife for months, had reportedly kept her body in the woodshed and used her mouth to hold a lantern.
 The characters wonder whether the story was true, and the innkeeper indicated it must have been, since the peasants were "beasts."